FlorianJaeger/pcode-academy/javascript/functional-programming.md

 Immutable Javascript using ES6 and beyond](https://wecodetheweb.com/2016/02/12/immutable-javascript-using-es6-and-beyond/) you should know how to write immutable JavaScript code and why it is so important.
 [The Dao of Immutability](https://medium.com/javascript-scene/the-dao-of-immutability-9f91a70c88cd) is also a very nice read.

 ### .map(), .reduce() and .filter()
 In the article above you often read about [.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) and [.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
-Despite they are pure functions, they are very useful and help you write more declarative code.
+Even though they are pure functions, they are still very useful and help you write more declarative code.
 For a better understanding when and how you should use them read [Simplify your JavaScript – Use .map(), .reduce(), and .filter()](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d).

 **Important:** Not all of the JavaScript Array [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype#Methods) are considered to be pure functions!
 Some of them mutate the Array they get called on.
 Be aware of that when using them.